oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-resource.md

 * The following behavior occurs depending on whether or not `NODEMGR_JAVA_OPTIONS` and `NODEMGR_MEM_ARGS` are defined:
   * If `NODEMGR_JAVA_OPTIONS` is not defined and `JAVA_OPTIONS` is defined, then the `JAVA_OPTIONS` value will be applied to the Node Manager instance.
+  * If `NODEMGR_MEM_ARGS` is not defined and `USER_MEM_ARGS` is defined, then the `USER_MEM_ARGS` value will be applied to the Node Manager instance.
-  * If `NODEMGR_MEM_ARGS` is not defined, then default memory and Java security property values (`-Xms64m -Xmx100m -Djava.security.egd=file:/dev/./urandom`) will be applied to the Node Manager instance.
-It can be explicitly set to another value in your Domain or Cluster YAML file using the `env` attribute under the `serverPod` configuration.
+  * If nothing else is specified, then the default Java property values (`-Xms64m -Xmx100m -Djava.security.egd=file:/dev/./urandom`) will be applied to the Node Manager instance.
 * The `USER_MEM_ARGS` and `WLST_EXTRA_PROPERTIES` environment variables both default to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
 They can be explicitly set to another value in your Domain or Cluster YAML file using the `env` attribute under the `serverPod` configuration.
 * Notice that the `NODEMGR_MEM_ARGS`, `USER_MEM_ARGS`, and `WLST_EXTRA_PROPERTIES` environment variables all include `-Djava.security.egd=file:/dev/./urandom` by default.
 This helps to speed up the Node Manager and WebLogic Server startup on systems with low entropy, plus similarly helps to speed up introspection job usage of the WLST `encrypt` command.
 * For a detailed description of Java and pod memory tuning see the [Pod memory and CPU resources FAQ]({{<relref "/faq/resource-settings.md">}}).